filamentphp/filament/packages/forms/docs/05-validation.md

 ```

 ### In
-The field under validation must be included in the given list of values.
+The field must be included in the given list of values.
 [See the Laravel documentation](https://laravel.com/docs/validation#rule-in)

 ```php
 Field::make('status')->in(['pending', 'completed'])
 ```

 ### Ip Address
-The field under validation must be an IP address.
+The field must be an IP address.
 [See the Laravel documentation](https://laravel.com/docs/validation#rule-ip)

 ```php
 Field::make('ip_address')->ip()